On the Capacity of Channels with Timing Synchronization Errors: Synchronization Error Channels

-In contrast to these existing results, our approach explicitly characterizes the achievable information rates in terms of ``subsequence-weights'', which is a measure relevant in ML decoding for the BDC \cite{mit_09_prs_delchn}.
-Additionally, the method proposed here gives the tight bound on capacity for small deletion probabilities obtained in \cite{kan_10_isit_delchn} more directly\footnote{Note that although we obtain the same lower bound for the capacity of the BDC as in \cite{kan_10_isit_delchn}, we do not prove a converse here.}.
+{In contrast to the existing results on the BDC}, our approach explicitly characterizes the achievable information rates in terms of ``subsequence-weights'', which is a measure relevant in maximum-likelihood (ML) decoding for the BDC \cite{mit_09_prs_delchn}.
+Additionally, the method proposed here gives the tight bound on capacity for small deletion probabilities obtained in \cite{kan_10_isit_delchn} more directly\footnote{Note that although we obtain the same lower bound for the capacity of the BDC as in \cite{kan_10_isit_delchn}, we do not prove a converse here.}. {In contrast to the lower bound in \cite{mer_12_tit_nsc}, our results are analytical and readily generalize to any finite alphabet.}

-For the BRC, \cite{mit_08_tit_sticky} obtained lower bounds on the capacity by numerically estimating the capacity per unit cost of the equivalent channel of runs through optimization of $8$ and $16$ bit codes.
-Here, we obtain direct analytical lower bounds on the capacity.
-These, to the best of our knowledge, represent the only analytical bounds for the capacity of the BRC.
-Moreover, we obtain an exact expression for the Markov-$1$ rate for the BRC which conclusively disproves the conjecture that the capacity of SECs is a convex function of the channel parameter.

-We will use the DRC as a running example of an SEC.
-In Section \ref{sec_gen}, we discuss the extension of the results presented to a more general class of SECs.